 If you have a Medicare Advantage Plan (Part C), these plans don’t have to file claims because Medicare pays these private insurance companies a set amount each month.

 When do I need to file a claim?

-You should only need to file a claim in very rare cases.
+You should only need to file a claim in very rare cases

 Medicare claims must be filed no later than 12 months (or 1 full calendar year) after the date when the services were provided.
 If a claim isn't filed within this time limit, Medicare can't pay its share.
-For example, if you see your doctor on March 22, 2012, the Medicare claim for that visit must be filed no later than March 22, 2013.
-Check the "Medicare Summary Notice" (MSN) you get in the mail every 3 months or on MyMedicare.gov to make sure claims are being filed timely.
-If the claims aren't being filed timely:
+For example, if you see your doctor on March 22, 2016, your doctor must file the Medicare claim for that visit no later than March 22, 2017.
+Check the "Medicare Summary Notice" (MSN) you get in the mail every 3 months, or log into MyMedicare.gov to make sure claims are being filed timely.

 - Contact your doctor or supplier, and ask them to file a claim.